Health Systems Summer Institute

 June 10 – 22, 2019

-The new Health Systems Summer Institute provides early- and mid-career public health professionals the skills necessary to address key health systems issues of today.
-The Institute is also a great opportunity for part-time MPH and other Hopkins students and fellows to learn a valuable set of skills in an in-demand, and rapidly growing field of public health.
+The Health Systems Summer Institute provides early- and mid-career public health professionals with cutting-edge skills in a variety of global health topics.
+The Institute is also a great opportunity for part-time MPH and other Hopkins students and fellows to learn a valuable set of skills in an in-demand and rapidly growing field of public health.

 - measure the burden of disease

 - use systems science approaches in health systems

 This Institute is ideal for those interested in global health.
 Participants will develop the skills necessary to assess and improve a wide range of public health systems.
 Course work focuses on low- and middle-income countries, but the skills are universal.

 Courses are taught by leading faculty from the Bloomberg School who have extensive experience working with ministries of health, international agencies such as the World Health Organization, and local governments in countries across the world.

 Courses are available in lengths ranging from one-day to two-weeks.
 For more information, please contact Melissa Reed, Institute Communications and Program Coordinator.